17 Nov Charitable Foundation #01 & 03 – Nā Kama Kai

 [Ocean Safety & Conservation Awareness Clinics]

 Nā Kama Kai programs target all youth from 2 to 18 years of age in many different cultural settings and service our community statewide through touching the lives of our youth in numerous capacities.
 Our statewide ocean clinics nurture a deep sense of love for the ocean among youth.
 The experience ingrains in each of the participants an understanding of their kuleana to water safety and environmental awareness.
 Our clinics offer group and one-on-one interactions with professional surfers, watermen and waterwomen, lifeguards, firefighters, marine scientists, Hawaiian cultural practitioners, and ocean rescue instructors.
 The clinics provide a positive, nurturing, and controlled environment enabling keiki to become confident in the ocean through a personally guided experience.
 Participants learn Hawaiian stories related to the event location, help shape traditional wooden boards, and learn about traditional Hawaiian ocean culture through the contemporary perspective of ocean professionals.

 The Alaka’i Mentorship Program establishes a relationship with youth in the community seeking a stronger commitment to the conservation and stewardship of the ocean including concepts of mālama ‘āina and mālama kai (stewardship of the land and sea).This program is tailored to help meet the needs and interests of the youth in our community that are willing to commit to our program for one year.

 Our mentorship activities are carefully planned to guide youth in developing the self-respect and self-reliance necessary to accomplish long-term goals.

 Ocean navigational and boating skills are acquired through a partnership with the Polynesian Voyaging Society.
-Participants learn conservation leadership by participating through our NKK Clinics.
-They are introduced to ocean related career opportunities through interaction with professionals working in the marine environment.
+Participants learn conservation leadership by participating in our NKK Clinics.
+They are introduced to ocean-related career opportunities through interaction with professionals working in the marine environment.